Molecular paleontology: Timeline

 mid-1950s: Abelson found preserved amino acids in fossil shells that were about 360 million years old.
 Produced idea of comparing fossil amino acid sequences with existing organism so that molecular evolution could be studied.

 1970s: Fossil peptides are studied by amino acid analysis.
 Start to use whole peptides and immunological methods.

 Late 1970s: Palaeobotanists (can also be spelled as Paleobotanists) studied molecules from well-preserved fossil plants.

 1984: The first successful DNA sequencing of an extinct species, the quagga, a zebra-like species.

 1991: Published article on the successful extraction of proteins from the fossil bone of a dinosaur, specifically the Seismosaurus.

 2005: Scientists resurrect extinct 1918 influenza virus.

 2006: Neanderthals nuclear DNA sequence segments begin to be analyzed and published.

 2007: Scientists synthesize entire extinct human endogenous retrovirus (HERV-K) from scratch.

 2010: A new species of early hominid, the Denisovans, discovered from mitochondrial and nuclear genomes recovered from bone found in a cave in Siberia.
 Analysis showed that the Denisovan specimen lived approximately 41,000 years ago, and shared a common ancestor with both modern humans and Neanderthals approximately 1 million years ago in Africa.

 2013: The first entire Neanderthal genome is successfully sequenced.
 More information can be found at the Neanderthal genome project.

 2013: A 400,000-year-old specimen with remnant mitochondrial DNA sequenced and is found to be a common ancestor to Neanderthals and Denisovans, Homo heidelbergensis.

+2013: Mary Schweitzer and colleagues propose the first chemical mechanism explaining the potential preservation of vertebrate cells and soft tissues into the fossil record.
+The mechanism proposes that free oxygen radicals, potentially produced by redox-active iron, induce biomolecule crosslinking.
+This crosslinking mechanism is somewhat analogous to the crosslinking that occurs during histological tissue fixation, such as with formaldehyde.
+The authors also suggest the source of iron to be the hemoglobin from the deceased organism.

 2015: A 110,000-year-old fossil tooth containing DNA from Denisovans was reported.